 You can reschedule maintenance to a time that falls within a deny maintenance period, or even outside the maintenance window, as long as the time falls within the one week rescheduling limitation.

-You can have one deny maintenance period at a time for your Cloud SQL instance.
 You can have a deny maintenance period even if you don't have maintenance windows configured for your instance.
-Deny maintenance periods can span from one to 90 days.
+Deny maintenance periods can span from 1 to 90 days.

 You can set the deny maintenance period to recur every year by not including the year in the start and end date parameters.
 If the year is specified, the deny maintenance period is set for only that year.